EmanueleLM/DeepNet/README.md

   - robusteness of the elite by checking it from time to time;
   - new crossover/mutation/selection methods

-- works natively with complex functions
+- make it work natively with complex functions

 - test against some difficult problem